Retirement Planning Through Property: A Teesside Landlord's Guide

 Property is not risk-free, and anyone planning their retirement around it should understand the downside scenarios.

 Interest rate risk.
 Mortgage rates can rise, squeezing your cash flow during the accumulation phase.
 Fixed-rate mortgages mitigate this for each fixed period, but rates at renewal may be higher than anticipated.
+Build a buffer into your affordability planning.

 Void periods.
 Extended vacancies reduce income and can create cash flow problems, particularly if you have mortgages to service.
 Diversifying across multiple properties and areas reduces this risk.
+We reject approximately 40% of applicants before viewings—that filtering protects your cash flow.

 Maintenance costs.
 Older Middlesbrough properties can require significant maintenance expenditure.
 A new roof, a boiler replacement, or structural work can consume a year's worth of rental profit from a single property.
+Budget for this.

 Liquidity.
 Property is not liquid.
 You cannot sell half a house if you need cash quickly.
 Having emergency savings outside your property portfolio is essential.